 Mrs Aniek Woodward

-Additionally, Aniek works for the King's Centre for Global Health (KCGH).
+Currently, she contributes to a five-year European Commission funded study exploring scaling-up of mental health interventions for Syrian refugees in countries neighboring Syria and in Europe.Additionally, Aniek is involved with the King's Centre for Global Health & Health Partnerships (KCGH).
 In 2011 she obtained a research bursary to develop a research proposal and conduct some preliminary scoping and feasibility work.
 During that summer she was also part of project that reviewed literature on e-Health in fragile states.
-Since September 2012 she leads a research project on the career pathways and experiences of young doctors in Sierra Leone.
+Since September 2012 she is leading a research project on the career pathways and experiences of young doctors in Sierra Leone.

 Previously, she coordinated a research agenda setting exercise for the Thematic Working Group on Health Systems in Fragile and Conflict Affected States (a member organisation part of Health Systems Global).
 And currently she is working on another research priority setting project, this time on cash based interventions for health and nutrition for the WHO Global Health Cluster.